 Once you select a new model of shoe, gradually introduce it to your rotation.
 Don’t take a new-to-you model out for a test run on your 15 mile long run.
 Introduce new shoes to your feet with shorter runs of 45 minutes or less.
 If you do not experience significant discomfort or any problems, gradually extend the duration of your runs in those shoes.

-Spend at least a couple weeks adapting before you race in new shoes.
+Spend at least a couple of weeks adapting before you race in new shoes.
 Test them out with fast workouts; after all, you need to be able to comfortably and efficiently run fast in a shoe if you plan to race in it.
 Always, always abide by the golden rule of racing: nothing new on race day, especially a new model of shoes.

 Avoid wearing your new shoes for the first time on the treadmill, unless you run on the treadmill frequently.
 The belt of the treadmill alters your running gait, foot strike, and form, while the added cushion of the treadmill affects how a shoe feels.
 This means the shoes won’t feel the same on the treadmill as they do outside.
 To get a more accurate feel for your new shoes, wear them on your usual outdoor route.